scholer/zepto-eln-server/README.md

 * [Hugo](https://gohugo.io/) - Popular and active static site generator, written in Go.
 * Gatsby
 * NUXT
-* MkDocs - created as an alternative to Sphinx for compiling Python documentation documents, MkDocs.
+* MkDocs - created as an alternative to Sphinx for compiling Python documentation documents.
     Written in Python (of course).
-* Pelican
+* [Pelican](https://github.com/getpelican/pelican) - Markdown and reST documents with Jinja templating.
+    Written in Python.
 * MetalSmith
 * Middleman
 * Spike